 But…but… but, there is a silver lining to this ordeal.

 I too have been there, felt that.”

-I am trying my bit to be honest and open to my own-self by blogging about my life, freely and truly.
+Through this personal blog, I am trying my bit to be honest and open to my own-self by writing about my life, freely and truly.

 The song on my mind: Pyar kiya to darna kya ~ Mughal- E- Azam